- Landscape at the Gardner

 Please submit the following application materials in the form of a single PDF no larger than 25 MB:

-- One-page project proposal describing the design/research project to be undertaken
+- One-page project proposal describing the design/research project in relation to Boston

 - Current curriculum vitae

-- Names and contact information of 3 references (to be contacted at the finalist stage)
+- Names and contact information of three references (to be contacted before finalist interviews)

-- PDF portfolio of recent design work articulating landscape as a medium of design for the public realm
+- Portfolio of design work articulating landscape as a medium for the public realm

 - Please name the PDF Lastname_Firstname.pdf

 - Submit the PDF by email attachment to landscapeatthegardner [at] isgm [dot] org